 Those sorts of questions are what led Microsoft to invent the Surface Dial and its unique dual personality that allows it to work off-screen with any Windows 10 Anniversary Update machine or on-screen with the Surface Studio is a major aspect of its appeal.
 At the same time, the ability of the Surface Dial to take on different functionality per app is also appealing.

 The Surface Dial is another example of how Microsoft is using the Surface line to push the Windows 10 ecosystem forward.
-Microsoft has no problem whatsoever with its Windows original equipment manufacturer (OEM) partners making their own rotary controllers that plug into the Windows 10 functionality in the manner of the Surface Dial.
+Microsoft has no problem whatsoever with its Windows original equipment manufacturer (OEM) partners making their own rotary controllers that plug into the

 As Myerson said, “Everything we’re doing here, we’re actively working with partners on their own expression of the idea.
 We put a lot of R&D into creating these.
 We’re going to try lots of ideas, and we’re going to develop some of them and get really serious about them, but then all of this technology is available to our partners.
 I look forward to them taking the pieces of it and creating their own expression for their own customers.”